dddomin3/DSPi/README.md

 ## Installing music stuff and configuring it

 Install this stuff!
-`sudo apt-get install qjackctl jackd2 guitarix amsynth aj-snapshot dssi-host-jack`
+`sudo apt-get install qjackctl jackd2 guitarix amsynth aj-snapshot dssi-host-jack puredata`
 - Jack2 (jackd2) is audio server
 - qjackctl is the GUI to manage jackd2 server
 - guitarix is amp sim